Ninetalesgh/dndcampaign/vault/dm/items.md

 - **Weight**: -
 - **Price**: 25 gp
 - **Properties**:
-  - *Craft: Crush Fire Amber to Ash and carefully boil in oil to create an* [Alchemist's Fire](dm/items.md#alchemists-fire).
+  - *Craft: Crush Fire Amber to ash and dissolve in hot oil to create an* [Alchemist's Fire](dm/items.md#alchemists-fire).
 ![\|50](https://bg3.wiki/w/images/5/5d/Fire_Amber_Item_Icon.png)
 *Lambent from within, these crystals are the very progenitors of flame.*
 *(Source: Baldur's Gate 3)*